aguywithcode/dsd-03-2024/README.md

 - [ ] Initial API endpoints for recipes and meal plans.

 ### Testing
-- We are using [Postman/Insomnia/Other] for testing REST APIs.
-Instructions for API testing are available [here/link].
+- We are using [Postman/Insomnia] for testing REST APIs.